Vue Slots Vs Props

 Very, very cool.

-The v-model directive has a really interesting characteristic when binding data to form input elements.
+directive has a really interesting characteristic when binding data to form input elements.

 From the docs, v-model internally uses different properties and emits different events for different input elements:

-• text and textarea elements use value property and input event;
+- text and textarea elements use

-• checkboxes and radiobuttons use checked property and change event;
+event; - checkboxes and radiobuttons use

 What's great about this is you don't need to care about how the data is synced, just that it's taken care of for you.